Mouth and neck radiation - discharge

 DO NOT use rinses that have alcohol in them.
 You may use an antibacterial rinse 2 to 4 times a day for gum disease.

 To further take care of your mouth:

-- DO NOT eat spicy foods, acidic foods, or foods that are very hot or cold.
+- Don't drink alcoholic beverages or eat spicy foods, acidic foods, or foods that are very hot or cold.
 These will bother your mouth and throat.